-Arrangements should be in place for the formal investment managers and advisers.
+Arrangements should be in place for the formal measurement of performance of the investments, investment managers and advisers.

 Administering authorities should also periodically make a formal assessment of their own effectiveness as a decision-making body and report on this to scheme members.